Operational Security Guide¶

 Domain Security¶

-- Use WHOIS privacy - Hide your personal information
+- Use WHOIS privacy — hide personal information in domain registration

 Credential Management¶

-- Never share master credentials - Each user gets unique creds
+- Never share master credentials — each user gets unique credentials

 - Revoke compromised users immediately: